Namidok/Data-Engineer-with-Python/README.md

 # Setup and Imports
-1.Install required libraries.
+1. Install required libraries.
-2.Import pandas and psycopg2.
+2. Import pandas and psycopg2.
-3.Read and Clean Data:
+3. Read and Clean Data:
-4.Read the CSV file using pandas.
+4. Read the CSV file using pandas.
-5.Clean the data (handle missing values, correct data types, filter data).
+5. Clean the data (handle missing values, correct data types, filter data).
-6.Create and Connect to the PostgreSQL Database 7.Establish a connection to PostgreSQL using psycopg2.
+6. Create and Connect to the PostgreSQL Database
-8.Create a database and table if they do not exist.
+7. Establish a connection to PostgreSQL using psycopg2.
-9.Insert Data into PostgreSQL
+8. Create a database and table if they do not exist.
-10.Prepare the SQL insert query.
+9. Insert Data into PostgreSQL
-11.Insert the cleaned data into the database.
+10. Prepare the SQL insert query.
-12.Close the Connection
+11. Insert the cleaned data into the database.

-Close the database cursor and connection.
+12. Close the Connection
-Verify the Data:
+13. Close the database cursor and connection.

-Use pgAdmin4 or DBeaver CE to check and verify the data in the database.
+14. Verify the Data: Use pgAdmin4 or DBeaver CE to check and verify the data in the database.